- Beyond Energy Neutrality – Ejby Molle Wastewater Treatment Plant

 Energy Globe World Awards 2018

-Finalist in the category Water
+Winner in the category Water

 Sankalpa Rural Development Society’s (SRDS) direct borewell recharge is an exclusive solution to revive dried up borewells.
 It is cost-effective and a permanent solution to replenish water in the underlying aquifers.
 With a 100% success rate, SRDS guarantees an effective solution for the farmers’ needs for ground water for agricultural purposes and other people’s needs for drinking water in urban and rural India.